 The Spring 2013 CCHC eNewsletter is now available under the Resources and Newsletter tab.
 You may also access it here.
 Additionally, we have linked a new web site from the Environmental Protection Agency on Healthy Child Care.
 You may also visit by clicking this link.

-NEW DHO CURRICULUM NOW AVAILABLE!
+NEW DHO CURRICULUM AVAILABLE FOR HEALTH TRAINERS

 The Fall 2012 Virginia Child Care Health Consultant E-Newsletter is now available.
 Please click here to view and print copies.
 Inside, you will find useful information on caring for children with asthma in child care programs as well as the latest updates from the Healthy Child Care Virginia program.
 Any questions may be directed to Claire Wood at firstname.lastname@example.org.